LiuYuancheng/PLC_and_RTU_Simulator/OPCUA_PLC_Simulator/Readme.md

 ------

-### Design of The Virtual PLC
+### 3. Design of The Virtual PLC

-In this section, I will use the workflow of how the Automatic Dependent Surveillance–Broadcast (ADS-B) system's ground station control PLC is implemented in the  [Mini OT Aviation CAT-II Airport Runway Lights Management Simulation Cyber Range ](https://www.linkedin.com/pulse/aviation-runway-lights-management-simulation-system-yuancheng-liu-5rzhc)  as an example to show the detailed design of the OPCUA Virtual PLC/RTU Simulator Framework.
+In this section, I will use the workflow of how the Automatic Dependent Surveillance–Broadcast (ADS-B) system's ground station control PLC is implemented in the  [Mini OT Aviation CAT-II Airport Runway Lights Management Simulation Cyber Range ](https://www.linkedin.com/pulse/aviation-runway-lights-management-simulation-system-yuancheng-liu-5rzhc) by using the OPC-UA PLC simulator as an example to show the detailed design logic.

 This example illustrates how a software-defined PLC can fully emulate industrial controller behavior, process I/O, and integrate with both Level-0 simulated field devices and Level-2 SCADA/HMI applications.
 The overall system architecture is divided into three major layers, as shown in the system workflow diagram:

 ![](doc/img/s_08.png)

+` Figure-06: Simulated ADS-B System PLC Controller Workflow , version v_0.0.3 (2025)`

-The center portion of the diagram—Level 1 OT Controller Device—represents the Virtual PLC.
-This virtual controller contains Four primary components:
+The center portion of the diagram—Level 1 OT Controller Device—represents the Virtual PLC simulation system.
+This virtual controller contains four primary components:

-#### Communication Module
+#### 3.1 Communication Module

 The Communication Module acts as the virtual PLC’s external interface to the surrounding OT ecosystem.
 It connects upward to Level-2/3 SCADA/HMI systems and downward to Level-0 physical world simulators.( As illustrated in the orange section of the architecture)

-**OPC-UA TCP Communication Stack**
+**3.1.1 OPC-UA TCP Communication Stack**

-- Provides an embedded OPC-UA Server for exposing PLC I/O variables to higher-level systems.
+- Provides an embedded OPC-UA Server for exposing PLC I/O variables to higher-level SCADA systems.

 - Uses an OPC-UA Client interface when the HMI or data archive module needs to fetch data from external devices or data services.

-**UDP-Based ACARS Simulation Channel**
+**3.1.2 UDP-Based ACARS Simulation Channel**

-- The Incoming UDP ACARS message channel transfer physical world simulator's ACARS data into the virtual PLC's input hash table to simulate the PLC read real real time ADS-B information from different airport sensors/radar/antenna.
+- The Incoming UDP ACARS messages channel transfer physical world simulator's ACARS data into the virtual PLC's input hash table to simulate the PLC read real time ADS-B information from different airport sensors/radar/antenna.
-- The Outgoing ACARS packets are send the processed ACARS message saved in PLC's output hash table and delivered back to the simulated ADS-B ground station broadcast antenna for the airplane to use.
+- The Outgoing ACARS packets are send the processed ACARS message saved in PLC's output hash table and delivered back to the simulated ADS-B ground station broadcast antenna for the airplane to receive and use.

-The UDP-Based  Aircraft Communications Addressing and Reporting System (ACARS) challenge can also be replaced by other customized python interface module to simulate the electrical signal or connect to real GPIO of physical device.
-Each communication module is running is a sub-thread.
+The UDP-Based Aircraft Communications Addressing and Reporting System (ACARS) channel can also be replaced by other customized python interface modules to simulate the electrical signal changes or connect to real GPIO of physical device.
+Each communication module is running in a sub-thread.

-#### PLC Functional Module
+#### 3.2 PLC Functional Module

-Represented in the light green section of the diagram, the OPC-UA PLC Function Framework is the core runtime component inside the Level-1 controller VM, the PLC functional module emulates the core behavior of the programmable logic execution:
+Represented by the light green section of the diagram, the OPC-UA PLC function framework is the core runtime component inside the Level-1 controller VM, the PLC functional module emulates the core behavior of the programmable logic execution:

-- All incoming sensor values, contact states, and ACARS messages are stored in an internal PLC Input Variable Hash Table.
+- All incoming sensor values, contact states, and ACARS messages are stored in an internal PLC input variable hash table.
 - The hash table is passed into the Ladder Logic Execution Engine, where user-defined control logic is evaluated.
-- After logic execution, the computed results are written into the PLC Output Hash Table.
+- After logic execution, the computed results are written into the PLC output hash table.
-- These output values are then forwarded to the physical world simulator through UDP and The SCADA/HMI through OPC-UA.
+- These output values are then forwarded to the physical world simulator through UDP and the SCADA/HMI through OPC-UA.

 The PLC function module is the main thread of the PLC simulator program.

-#### UA Data Structure Module
+#### 3.3 UA Data Structure Module

-Represented in the dark green section of the diagram to expose the PLC I/O data to external systems, the framework builds a complete Unified Architecture  address space.
+Represented by the dark green section of the diagram to expose the PLC I/O data to external systems, the framework builds a complete Unified Architecture address space for data storage.
 This includes:

-- **UA_NameSpace** (for organizing custom PLC data)
+- `UA_NameSpace` (for organizing custom PLC data)
-- **UA_Object nodes** (representing logical PLC components)
+- `UA_Object nodes` (representing logical PLC components)
-- **UA_Variable nodes** (binding to each input/output hash table entry)
+- `UA_Variable nodes` (binding to each input/output hash table item)

 The UA structure is continuously synchronized with the PLC’s real-time state: